-We have recently completed our November 2019 Navigating Emotional and Sexual Intimacy in which 90% of participant evaluations rated the overall usefulness of this workshop as 5/5 !
-If you are interested in joining us in 2020 for this course please register your interest below
+We are delighted to offer our one-day workshop Navigating Emotional and Sexual Intimacy.
+Ninety percent of participant evaluations rated the overall usefulness of this workshop as 5/5 !
+If you are interested in joining us on September 11 2020 in Auckland for this course please complete your registration by clicking the link below.

 Navigating Emotional and Sexual Intimacy

 A one-day workshop for therapists to train with Allyson Waite and Paula Dennan, Clinical Psychologists, Sex Therapy New Zealand

 Many couples struggle to maintain both emotionally intimate and sexually fulfilling relationships in long term relationships.
 Difficulties with intimacy, including desire differences are a common presenting issue for therapy.

 In this workshop we will: